-In July, we were in search of a little more adventure outside of Spain (our home base for the summer), so we researched new places, compared cities and prices, and came up with our top three choices.
-I really wanted to see Budapest, Mauricio preferred Vienna, and Prague was our back up, since I would be going there that coming January anyway.
+In July, we were in search of a little more adventure outside of Spain (our home base for the summer), so we researched new places, compared cities and prices, and came up with our top three choices: Budapest, Vienna, and Prague.
 We couldn’t come to an agreement, so in the end, I gave into Vienna, thinking that, of course, Vienna would still be a great experience.
 So bags overpacked and hotels booked, we anxiously left our apartment, thrilled to see what adventure Vienna had in store for us over the next week.

 We arrived in Vienna, and much to our surprise, we didn’t like it one bit.
 But that’s a story for another day.
 We couldn’t get out of Vienna quickly enough, so two days later we found ourselves in what became one of the most beautiful and beloved cities we have visited to date: Budapest.